What is Abdominal Pain?

 - Signs of shock (a rapid heart rate, low blood pressure))

 - Signs of peritonitis (for example the pain that worsens the pain of the person touching or bumping the bed)

 - Swelling of the abdomen

-Rule is to “treat the cause”.
+The rule is to “treat the cause”.
 The specific cause of the pain is treated.
-Until recently, according to doctors the patient of abdominal pain should not be given pain reliever until a proper treatment is introduced because pain reliever might mask important symptoms.
-However, the pain relievers are usually used in a small amount.
+Until recently, according to doctors, the patient of abdominal pain should not be given pain reliever until a proper treatment is introduced because a pain reliever might mask important symptoms.
+However, pain relievers are usually used in a small amount.

 - Doctors first find any dangerous causes for the pain.

-- Doctors rule out pregnancy in girls, women of childbearing age.
+- Doctors rule out pregnancy in girls and women of childbearing age.

 - Blood tests commonly don’t test a specific cause of acute abdominal pain.